-Two samples of our method in medieval instruments making.
+A possible method in medieval stringed instruments making.

 - Carving the instrument “back to front” in one piece of Fir